odoo/documentation/content/applications/finance/fiscal_localizations/brazil.rst

 These Brazilian specific fields are:

-- :guilabel:`Payment Method: Brazil` (how the invoice is planned to be paid).
+- :guilabel:`Payment Method: Brazil`: how the invoice is planned to be paid
-- :guilabel:`Document Type` used by your vendor.
+- :guilabel:`Document Type`: used by your vendor
-- :guilabel:`Document Number` (the invoice number from your supplier).
+- :guilabel:`Document Number`: the invoice number from your supplier
-- :guilabel:`Freight Model` (how goods are planned to be transported - domestic).
+- :guilabel:`Freight Model`: **NF-e specific** how goods are planned to be transported - domestic
-- :guilabel:`Transporter Brazil` (who is doing the transportation).
+- :guilabel:`Transporter Brazil`: **NF-e specific** who is doing the transportation.